michael-a-green/machine-learning/projects/capstone/capstone_report_michael.md

 -->

 The algorithm that drives the robot's decision making for traversing the maze is a modified Q-learning algorithm.
-The difference between the modified Q-learning algorithm and the algorithm used by the robot is that the robot has a canned behavior for moving out of dead ends that is not driven from state-action-value information accumulated via the iterative action,reward process.
+The difference between the modified Q-learning algorithm and the algorithm used by the robot is that the robot has a canned behavior for moving out of dead ends that is not driven from state-action-value information accumulated via the iterative action, reward process that characterizes Q-learning.

 #### Q-Learning Description